YugabyteDB-Samples/yugabytedb-azure-app-service-demo-nodejs/README.md

-# yugabytedb-azure-nodejs-demos
+# YugabyteDB and Azure Cloud Services Sample Applications

-YugabyteDB sample applications developed with Azure cloud services.
+These sample applications demonstrate the integration of YugabyteDB and various Azure Cloud Services.